marijnh/Eloquent-JavaScript/11_async.md

-whose execution may be interleaved with other programs by the operating system—since most modern computers contain multiple processors, multiple threads may even run at the same time, on different processor.
+whose execution may be interleaved with other programs by the operating system—since most modern computers contain multiple processors, multiple threads may even run at the same time, on different processors.
 A second thread could start the second request, and then both threads wait for their results to come back, after which they resynchronize to combine their results.